DawsonHanson/odin-recipes/README.md

 # odin-recipes
 This repository will feature the Recipes project from "The Odin Project".
-It will showcase basic HTML layout and tags to include- ordered/ unordered lits, headings, paragraphs, links and images.
+It will showcase basic HTML layout and tags to include- ordered/ unordered lists, headings, paragraphs, links and images.
 It will be updated in the future with CSS.